List of Jewelpet Kira Deco characters: Kira Deco 5

 Aokishi is the third member of the KiraDeco 5 and also a charming member of the group.
 He is very charming on his looks, which sometimes makes Garnet fall in love with him.
 He was once from Kobe, being a famous idol singer with many admirers until his fame faded.
 Thought to his fame, he felt emptiness in his life without real friends until he met the KiraDeco 5 in their mission to protect justice.
-Along with the others, he is summoned to Jewel Land due to unknown reasons.
+Along with the others, he is summoned to Jewel Land for unknown reasons.
 In his stay in Jewel Land, he became Garnet's personal "sheep", also serving as the head butler.
 However, in the last episodes, he was fired by her and told to use his skills to protect every women in the entire world, allowing his Jewel of Fate: Blue Garnet (ブルーガーネット, Burū Gānetto) to materialize.
 He used it to transform into his new form.
 By the end of the series, he received an earring speaker as a present from Garnet before going back to the Human World so he can hear the girls seeking help.

 He goes in the codename Blue Knight Blue and has good fighting skills using his legs.